Medicaid in Texas

 Does Texas Medicaid cover dental for adults?
 The short answer: barely.
 Base Texas Medicaid covers emergency dental care for adults but not routine cleanings, fillings, or dentures.

-How to Choose a Texas Medicaid Managed Care Plan
+Texas Medicaid Managed Care Plans: MCO Guide

 If your parent just qualified for Texas Medicaid, one of the first decisions is picking a managed care plan.
 Seven MCOs run the STAR+PLUS program, but not all of them serve every part of the state.